oracle/soda-for-java/README.md

 SODA is an open source project.
 See [Contributing](https://github.com/oracle/soda-for-java/blob/master/CONTRIBUTING.md) for details.

-Oracle gratefully acknowledges the contributions to SODA made by the community.
+Oracle gratefully acknowledges the contributions to SODA made by the community

 ### Getting in touch